 That said, we’re pretty flexible and aren’t particularly hung up on length.
 If you have questions, please contact Denise.

-- We don’t accept previously-published personal essays.
+- We don’t accept previously-published personal essays, book reviews or art criticism.

 - If your work has been published elsewhere, please tell us when and where.